 Refresher on a business plan, it is a written document describing objectives of a business, methods for attaining those goals, and a determined time-frame for achieving them.
-The purpose of writing a business plan is to define the overview of your company that can be presented to business allies, investors.
+The purpose of writing a salon business plan is to define the overview of your salon that can be presented to business allies, partners.

 Why do you need a hair and beauty salon business plan?